 The zodiacal background level observed in WFC3/IR exposures has been modeled as a function of ecliptic latitude and angular distance of the target from the sun (WFC3 ISR 2014-11).
-(The dependence can be formulated as a function of ecliptic latitude and angular separation of the target from the sun in ecliptic longitude, or ecliptic latitude and the angle between the target and the sun as viewed by HST.
-The latter coordinate system has been adopted because it has practical advantages for planning and analyzing HST observations.)
-The model derived for filter F160W is shown in Figure 7.12.
-The Sun Angle in the figure corresponds to the keyword SUNANGLE in the HST science header.
-WFC3 ISR 2014-11 gives scaling factors to apply this model to other IR filters and the G141 grism, and shows that the model provides significantly better estimates of the zodiacal light than the model used by the ETC.
+The dependence can be formulated as a function of ecliptic latitude and angular separation of the target from the sun in ecliptic longitude, or ecliptic latitude and the angle between the target and the sun as viewed by HST.
+The latter coordinate system has been adopted because it has practical advantages for planning and analyzing HST observations.
+The model derived for filter F160W is shown in Figure 7.13.
+The Sun Angle in the figure corresponds to the keyword SUNANGLE in the HST science image header.
+WFC3 ISR 2014-11 provides scaling factors to apply this model to other IR filters and the G141 grism, and shows that the model provides significantly better estimates of the zodiacal light than the model used by the ETC.

 The highest levels of zodiacal light are avoided automatically by the HST observatory requirement that the Sun Angle be greater than 55°.
-For programs where a low background level is critical to the science goals, observers with a target at low ecliptic latitude may want to increase the solar avoidance angle from the default minimum of 55° to 60° or greater by excluding the range of dates when the target would be at the undesired angles, using Figure 7.12 as a guide.
+For programs where a low background level is critical to the science goals, observers with a target at low ecliptic latitude may want to increase the solar avoidance angle from the default minimum of 55° to 60° or greater by excluding the range of dates when the target would be at the undesired angles, using Figure 7.13 as a guide.
 This can be implemented by applying BETWEEN statements to visits in the phase II proposal.
 The range of dates corresponding to the 55° exclusion rule can be displayed in the Visit Planner window in APT by clicking on the arrowhead that expands the schedulability plot for a visit into its components; Sun is the Sun Angle component.
 (Hold the cursor on a date range band to read the dates.)
 At low ecliptic latitudes, the Sun Angle of a target changes about 1° per day, so trimming 5 days from each end of the Sun schedulability date range increases the minimum Sun Angle to 60°.
-This approach provides much greater opportunities for scheduling than the use of the LOW-SKY option (Section 9.7.1).
+This approach provides many more opportunities for scheduling than the use of the LOW-SKY option (Section 9.7.1).

 Strategies for processing exposures with frames affected by strongly variable airglow are described in WFC3 ISR 2014-03 and WFC3 ISR 2016-16.
 If an